Bel Marin Keys, Novato (94949): Complete Waterfront Community Guide

 Bel Marin Keys is in South/East Novato (94949) near the marshlands by the Bay.
 It's closely associated with the Ignacio / Nave Drive corridor for Highway 101 access and sits near the Hamilton Wetlands/Bay Trail area.

-BMK is Not a Typical HOA Neighborhood
+BMK Is Not a Typical HOA Neighborhood

 This matters because buyers often assume "waterfront community = HOA."